al1-ce/sily-jspp/readme.md

 # Sily Lib for JS++

+# Archived since I do not intend to work on it anymore (at least for now).
+See jsppext for more detail

 ## Contents
 - sily.assets: Everything related to asset-type resources.
 Including Images, Audio, Fonts, etc
 - sily.engine: Basic game engine